History of the Maribor Festival

 1994Musical September

-The festival expanded its venues to the surrounding areas (Ptuj, Slovenj Gradec, Dornava, etc.) and gradually developed into one of the most prominent classical music festivals in Slovenia.
-Janko Šetinec, the conceptual leader of Musical September, was succeeded as artistic director of the festival by a horn player Radovan Vlatkovic, who is one of the most renowned chamber musicians in the world.
+As it expanded its reach to include venues in the surrounding region (including those in Ptuj, Slovenj Gradec, Dornava, and other towns), the festival gradually developed into one of the most prominent classical music festivals in the country.
+Janko Šetinc, the creative force behind Musical September, was succeeded as artistic director by hornist Radovan Vlatković, one of the most renowned chamber musicians in the world.

 2008Festival Maribor